krischik/SteemRubyTutorial/Documents/Tutorial-Template.md

 gem install colorize
 gem install contracts
 gem install steem-ruby
+gem install steem-mechanize
 gem install radiator
 ```

-**Note:** Both steem-ruby and radiator provide a file called `steem.rb`.
+**Note:** All APIs steem-ruby, steem-mechanize and radiator provide a file called `steem.rb`.
 This means that:

-1. When both APIs are installed ruby must be told which one to use.
+1. When more then one APIs is installed ruby must be told which one to use.
-2. Both APIs can't be used in the same script.
+2. The tree APIs can't be used in the same script.

 If there is anything not clear you can ask in the comments.